Socialism and Liberty Party: 2012

 In 2012 PSOL got its best results so far.
-Clecio Luis and Gelsimar Gonzaga were elected mayors in Macapá, Amapá's state capital, and Itaocara.
+Clécio Luís and Gelsimar Gonzaga were elected mayors in Macapá, Amapá's state capital, and Itaocara.

 In the northern second largest city Belém and in Rio de Janeiro, PSOL finished second and elected four city councillors – the second largest group in those councils.
 In Belem Edmilson Rodrigues got 43.39% and in Rio de Janeiro Marcelo Freixo got 28.15%, almost 1 million votes.

 Other places like São Paulo, Fortaleza, Campinas, Belo Horizonte, Curitiba, Salvador, Natal, Florianópolis, Niterói, São Gonçalo and Pelotas, PSOL got respectable results in 2012, 49 city councillors from PSOL were elected.

 2014

 PSOL initially nominated Randolfe Rodrigues, the Senator for Amapá, as their candidate for president in 2014, with former federal deputy and party co-founder Luciana Genro as his running mate.
 Federal deputy Chico Alencar of Rio de Janeiro and attorney Renato Roseno also ran for the party's nomination.
 However, he was replaced at the top of the ticket by Genro, a member of the Left Socialist Movement faction.
 She got 1,612,186 votes finishing in 4th place.

 Genro's campaign received the support of important Brazilian intellectuals and celebrities.
 These included like Chico de Oliveira, Rogério Arantes, Vladimir Safatle, Michel Löwy, Gregorio Duvivier, Valesca Popozuda, Zélia Duncan, Karina Buhr, Clara Averbuck, Marina Lima, Juca Kfouri, Preta Gil, Laerte Coutinho, Marcelo Yuka and the international popstar Jessica Sutta.
 Her candidacy was well-regarded in the LGBT community.

 PSOL elected 5 federal deputies and 12 state deputies.
 Marcelo Freixo (RJ) received the highest vote for a state deputy in Brazil with 350,408 votes.
 Carlos Giannazi was the leftist most voted in São Paulo with 164,929 votes.

 Gubernatorial candidates Tarcísio Motta (RJ) with 8.92% (14.62% in city of Rio Janeiro) and Robério Paulino (RN) with 8.74% (22.45% in capital Natal) got excellent results.
 Senate candidate Heloísa Helena (AL) got 31.86%, but she lost the election to former Brazilian president Fernando Collor de Mello, who was impeached.